Maritime Based Drones

 Drones for Boats

 Planck’s products and technology enable drone operations from moving vessels.
 Shipboard landing is extremely difficult, due to the heaving and rolling of the ship deck, potential high winds, and the high precision control required during landing.
 Current drone technology does not facilitate landing on moving platforms; this prevents their use in maritime operations, and has become the main barrier to drone commercialization in these sectors.
 Planck’s technology solves these problems and allows the drone safe and reliable operation from moving boats.
-Since it requires minimal installed hardware and very little deck space to operate, Planck’s drones for boats are suitable for vessels of any size.
+Since it requires minimal installed hardware and very little deck space to operate, Planck’s navigation solutions enables drones for vessels of any size.

 Security & Defense